Read the blog and questions

 Read the blog first to understand the topic.

-Answer as many times as wish, the more insight the better.
+Answer as many times as you like, the more insight the better!

 Sign into your Twitter account

 Open a second web window and sign into a chat platform like www.tchat.io.

 Enter with the chat hashtag #hcsmSA, making sure it is spelt correctly.

 A group of other attendees will appear on your screen and you will be inside a chat room.

 Make sure you are signed in as yourself by confirming it on the top right of your screen.